Skip to content

 HTML Attributes

-1. list: Links the range input to a <datalist> element, providing tick marks or predefined values.
+• list: Links the range group to a <datalist> element, providing tick marks or predefined values.

 CSS Properties and Pseudo-elements

-To address the current fragmentation and provide a unified styling API, we propose the following pseudo-elements:
+To address the current fragmentation and provide a unified styling API, we propose the following pseudo-elements, aligning with the CSS Forms specification:

-1. ::range-track: Represents the main track of the range input.
+• ::slider-track: Represents the main track of the range group.

-4. ::range-tick: Represents individual tick marks on the range input.
+• ::slider-tick: Represents individual tick marks on the range group with attached datalist.

-These pseudo-elements can be used in combination with other CSS selectors, such as :nth-child(), to provide granular control over individual ticks, labels, and segments.
+These pseudo-elements can be used in combination with other CSS selectors, such as :nth-child(), to provide granular control over individual elements.

 Example usage: